Justin A. Sitron – Director

 Lindsay Lock – Graduate Assistant, Program Research and Development Specialist

 Lindsay Lock is currently a student in the PhD program in Human Sexuality Studies at Widener University.
-Her research interests include alternative relationship styles, BDSM/kink, and gender.
+Her research interests include sex while using substances, alternative relationship styles, BDSM/kink, and gender.
 She conducted a qualitative study of polyamory for her master’s research project.
 Before beginning the PhD program, she worked as a research assistant at Brown University’s Center for Alcohol and Addiction Studies.
 Lindsay has been assisting with studies through the ISRC since beginning her matriculation at Widener in Fall 2014.